-The term “wise men” appears 44 times in the Bible, and the meaning varies somewhat.
+The term “wise men” appears 44 times in the Bible, and the meaning varies somewhat, depending on the context.

 The first mention of “wise men” is in the account of Jacob's son, Joseph, in Genesis 41:8 where it says that the pharaoh “called for all the magicians of Egypt and all its wise men” [Hebrew: chakam] to interpret his dream.
 Chakam means intelligent, skillful, artful or cunning man.
 This same word is used throughout the rest of the Old Testament, except in the Book of Daniel.

 In Daniel, the word used in the original language is chakamim or chakkiym from a root corresponding to chakam.
 The first of these “wise men” is mentioned in Daniel 2:12.
 At this time, “wise men” apparently consisted of three different types: (1) astrologers, (2) Chaldeans, and (3) soothsayers.